mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 # 1. Effective leaders in the Age of Software find calm and comfort despite the chaos of innovation

 To measure the success of and give direction to your AI product strategy, I propose a framework which I named ASANA.
 The word “[asana](https://en.wikipedia.org/wiki/Asana)” comes from the practice of yoga.
 In yoga, students often choose to challenge themselves in difficult positions (e.g., [Eka Pada Rajakapotasana](https://www.gaia.com/article/pigeon-pose-eka-pada-rajakapotasana), also known as “pigeon pose”).
-Reaching asana signifies finding calm and comfort despite the challenge.
+Reaching asana signifies finding calm and comfort despite the challenges.
 Advanced practitioners have learned to overcome the pain and stress to a point where they can even find peace and meditate for a few moments.
 I believe becoming an effective leader in the Age of Software is an exercise in finding that comfort zone in the face of frequent challenging situations.

 # 2. Reaching your ASANA to overcome challenges associated with building AI products